aaronbloomfield/ics/uva/index.md

 18. Thu, Jun 13: (buffer class)
 19. Fri, Jun 14: (buffer class)

-Actual progress:
+Actual lecture progress:

-1. Mon, May 20:
+1. Mon, May 20: finished course introduction; security mindset to 6.13
 2. Tue, May 21:
 3. Wed, May 22:
 4. Thu, May 23: